-On a sunny winter morning around five years ago, I listened to a young writer read.
-He was not conventionally handsome, but had a benign aura about him that few people do, a serene presence which radiated goodness.
+On a sunny winter morning in Jaipur around six years ago, I listened to a young writer read.
+What stood out about him was not his extraordinarily handsome looks but a benign aura that few people have, a serene presence which radiated goodness.
 He spoke poignantly about his book, conveying intense emotions that sounded purer for the directness and lack of sentiment.
 I read his book soon afterwards with a great deal of pleasure, a meditation on the self in times of trial.

-My project done, I might never see him anymore, not even in Cyberspace.
-But I will read his book once more, those lines of achingly beautiful prose and reflect on his words about the changing seasons, the passing of time, and the meaning of life, and perhaps I will weep when I read, in a moment of shared humanity that I will sense across the printed page.
+My project done, I could not help thinking that it would be wonderful to see him again, somewhere beyond the impersonal place that is Cyberspace.
+More than once, I will return to his books and hear his voice in those lines of achingly beautiful prose, and I will listen to him talk on the ideas of home, the changing seasons, the flowing of time, and the meaning of life, and I will smile when I read him again in a moment of shared humanity that I will sense across the printed page.